anyaschukin/OverRide/level07/README.md

  Index: 1
  Number at data[1] is 42
  Completed read command successfully
+Input command: store
+ Number: -42
+ Index: 2
+ Completed store command successfully
 ```

 ## Solution

+### main() overview

 Protects Against:
 - arguments to the program
 - environment variables
+The program erases arguments to it and environment variables, which means we can't pass a shellcode as argument or store one in an environment variable.

 Vulnerability: no check performed on the index and unsigned int table is stored on the stack.
 This means we can read or store in stack memory.